krkruk/arduino-robot-tutorial/docs/chapters/6_robot_integration.md

 Private `mapSpeed()` function has been introduced to keep mapping logic in one place.
 If you recall the assumptions, the allowed speed value is between 0..255, hence the mapping.
 Note also how `turnLeft()` and `turnRight()` functions are implemented.
 This is [differential drive](https://en.wikipedia.org/wiki/Differential_wheeled_robot) in which robot turns wheels in opposite directions to cause rotation.
-This also explains why we need a BB ball as bearing too :).
+This also explains why we need a BB ball as a bearing too :).

 The code is straightforward and no further analysis is required.
-Please, refer to *Stepper motor* chapter if something here is unclear.
+Please, refer to *Stepper motor* chapter if there is unclear.

 ### JSON Contract integration